Tuning BFD Settings

 required-min-rx-interval, or my peer's

-desired-tx-interval that I've learned (whichever is greater), I'll deem the peer to be down."
+desired-tx-interval that I've learned (whichever is greater), I'll deem the peer path to be down."

-Echo mode messages are used between 128T router peers to measure path quality, including jitter, packet loss, and latency (JPL).
+Echo mode messages are used between SSR router peers to measure path quality, including jitter, packet loss, and latency (JPL).
 Echo mode messages are transmitted from one router to its peer, which simply echoes them back to the originating router.
-In contrast to async control mode messages, which are conversations between peer BFD agents, echo mode messages are one routers' conversation with itself via its router peer.
+In contrast to async control mode messages, which are conversations between peer BFD agents, echo mode messages are one router's conversation with itself via its router peer, over a specific peer path.

-The below sets how often (in seconds) a 128T router will perform a test of path quality using BFD echo mode messages:
+The below sets how often (in seconds) an SSR router will perform a test of path quality using BFD echo mode messages:

 The below sets the number of echo mode packets to be used when performing a path quality test using BFD echo mode messages: